 Who Gets It

 People who have fair skin, light hair, and blue, green, or gray eyes are at highest risk of developing the disease.
 But anyone with a history of substantial sun exposure is at increased risk.
-Those whose occupations require long hours outdoors or who spend extensive leisure time in the sun are in particular jeopardy.
-Anyone who has had a basal cell carcinoma is also more likely to develop an squamous cell carcinoma, as is anyone with an inherited, highly UV-sensitive condition such as xeroderma pigmentosum.
+Those whose occupations require long hours outdoors or who spend extensive leisure or recreation time in the sun (especially playing golf or other sports) are in particular jeopardy.
+Anyone who has had basal cell carcinoma is also more likely to develop SCC, as is anyone with an inherited, highly UV-sensitive condition such as xeroderma pigmentosum.

 Chronic infections and skin inflammation can also give rise to squamous cell carcinoma.
-Furthermore, HIV and other immune deficiency diseases, chemotherapy, anti-rejection drugs used in organ transplantation, and even excessive sun exposure itself all weaken the immune system, making it harder to fight off disease and thus increasing the risk of squamous cell carcinoma and other skin cancers.
+Furthermore, HIV and other immune deficiency diseases, chemotherapy, anti-rejection drugs used in organ transplantation, and even excessive sun exposure itself all weaken the immune system, making it harder to fight off disease and thus increasing the risk of developing squamous cell carcinoma and other skin cancers.
+Studies have shown that organ transplant recipients are up to 250 times more likely than the general population to develop SCC.

 Occasionally, squamous cell carcinomas arise spontaneously on what appears to be normal, healthy skin.
 Some researchers believe the tendency to develop these cancers can be inherited.